Dad helps others with 'how to' videos

 Kenney wrote a book based off his YouTube channel — also titled — “Dad, how do I?”
 The book helps readers learn how to do things, but also offers advice to dads who may question how they can be a good father to their own kids.

-Kenney offered some additional advice on “Morning in America” for dads to take into consideration with their own kids:
+Kenney offered some additional advice for dads to take into consideration with their own kids:

 “I think forgiveness is a big thing.
 And it’s a big part of my story.
 I think kids are pretty quick to forgive you if you ask them for it.
 Because we’re not perfect.
 You know, you’re doing the best you can and kids from their perspective.
 They just wonder ‘Why is dad grumpy today?’
 I think it’s good to come back and ask for forgiveness.”